Artabrus

 Artabrus is a genus of jumping spiders with only two species.
 The type species, Artabrus erythrocephalus, was described in 1846 by C. L. Koch as Plexippus erythrocephalus and transferred to his new genus Artabrus by Eugène Simon in 1902.
 It remained the only species in the genus until a second species was described in 2020.

-This genus resembles Epeus in body shape and eye pattern, but has a different genital structure.
-It is said to be close to Pseudamycus.
+Species of the genus resemble Epeus species in body shape and eye pattern, but have a different genital structure.
+It is said to be close to the genus Pseudamycus.

 Species

 As of July 2021, the World Spider Catalog accepted two species: